 If ratified by IAM members at Alaska Airlines, the four-year contract would:

 IAM members at Alaska Airlines will vote on the tentative agreements in the coming weeks.
 IAM representatives will also hold contract educational meetings at locations across the country.

-“The IAM’s tentative agreement with Alaska Airlines is historic for our union, the carrier, and the entire airline industry,” said IAM Air Transport Territory General Vice President Richard Johnsen.
+“The IAM’s tentative agreement with Alaska Airlines is historic for our union, the carrier, and the entire airline industry,” said IAM Air Transport Territory General Vice President Richie Johnsen.
 “IAM members have built Alaska Airlines into a perennial top-performing airline, and now, they have an industry-leading contract to vote on that rewards their dedication, skill, and sacrifice.”